S2.2.1

 |---|---|---|---|---|

-Typical examples are PF₅ for trigonal bipyramidal, SF₄ for seesaw, ClF₃ for T-shaped, I₃⁻ for linear with five domains, SF₆ for octahedral, BrF₅ for square pyramidal and XeF₄ for square planar.
-As in the smaller VSEPR shapes, lone pairs compress bond angles because they repel more strongly than bonding domains.
+Examples include for trigonal bipyramidal, for seesaw, for T-shaped, for linear with five domains, for octahedral, for square pyramidal and for square planar.
+As with the smaller VSEPR shapes, lone pairs compress bond angles because they repel more strongly than bonding domains.

-Formal charge is the hypothetical charge given to an atom in a Lewis formula when bonding electrons are shared equally, while lone-pair electrons are treated as belonging completely to the atom they are drawn on.
-It’s a bookkeeping tool, not a measured charge map.
+Formal charge is the hypothetical charge given to an atom in a Lewis formula when bonding electrons are split equally, while lone-pair electrons are counted entirely on the atom where they are drawn.
+Treat it as a bookkeeping method, not a measured charge map.

-The formal charges must add up to the overall charge of the species.
-So, if a neutral molecule has formal charges adding to +1, the Lewis formula or the arithmetic is wrong.
+The sum of the formal charges must match the overall charge of the species.
+For instance, if a neutral molecule has formal charges adding to , the Lewis formula or the arithmetic is wrong.

-In many oxoanions, for instance, structures with expanded octets on a period 3 or heavier central atom can lower the formal charge values.
-Resonance still matters: several equivalent formal-charge-minimized structures may contribute to the actual ion.
+In many oxoanions, for example, using expanded octets on a period 3 or heavier central atom can lower the formal charge values.
+Remember, though, that resonance may mean several equivalent formal-charge-minimized structures contribute to the actual ion.

 Formal charge and oxidation state are based on different assumptions.
-Formal charge treats bonding electrons as shared equally.
+Formal charge assumes bonding electrons are shared equally.
 Oxidation state is a formal electron-accounting value assigned by assuming bonding electrons belong to the more electronegative atom.
-For the same atom in the same species, the two numbers often differ.
+This is why the two numbers often differ for the same atom in the same species.

-A sigma bond is a covalent bond made when atomic orbitals overlap head-on, so the electron density lies along the bond axis.
+A sigma bond is a covalent bond formed by head-on overlap of atomic orbitals, with electron density concentrated along the bond axis.
 The bond axis is the imaginary line joining the nuclei of the bonded atoms.

-A pi bond is a covalent bond made by sideways overlap of parallel p orbitals, with electron density on opposite sides of the bond axis.
+A pi bond is a covalent bond formed by sideways overlap of parallel orbitals, with electron density concentrated on opposite sides of the bond axis.

 | Bond shown in Lewis/structural formula | Sigma bonds | Pi bonds |